cristianBMJ/Data_Science_Projects/README.md

 ## Deep Learning

 [Emojis:](https://github.com/cristianBMJ/ProjectsDataScience/blob/main/objectoLocalization.ipynb) In this project, the goal was determined Object Localization, correspond one Emojis.
 The problem consisted in  dectection  exactly only instance of one object.
-To do this, we trained a model with **Convolutional Neural Network** (CNN), utilized for it, library **TensorFlow**.
+To do this, we trained a model with **Convolutional Neural Network** (CNN), utilized for it, the library **TensorFlow**.
 The project  comes from Guided Project of Coursera.

-[Petal of the Metal:](https://github.com/cristianBMJ/PortfolioDataScience/blob/main/petals-to-the-metal.ipynb) The present Machine learning model, consists to classify 104 types of flowers based on their images.
-For that, added news layers were implemented and transfer learning used pretrained apliccations **Xception** and **DenseNet201** to get a Hybric Model.
-The train it on a Tensor Processing Unit (TPU).
-(Extension  Kaggle notebook)
+[Petal of the Metal:](https://github.com/cristianBMJ/PortfolioDataScience/blob/main/petals-to-the-metal.ipynb)The current machine learning model focuses on classifying 104 types of flowers based on their images.
+To achieve this, new layers have been added to enhance the model's architecture.
+Transfer learning techniques have been employed, utilizing pre-trained applications such as Xception and DenseNet201, which serve as a foundation for the hybrid model.